 Important: Not all Google Nest products, Amazon products and smart home skill integrations mentioned in this article are available in all countries.

 How to connect Amazon Alexa to your Google Nest products

 Before you begin, make sure that your Nest account has been migrated to a Google Account.

 Start by using the Alexa app to enable the Google Nest skill.
 You can locate this in either device group:

-Note: You need to be a member of the Nest home to set up the
+Note: You need to be a member of the home to which the devices are connected in order to set up the Google Nest skill.

 How to connect or disconnect a Nest product from Alexa